 If the court discharges your debt, you won’t have to repay the money you owe.
 Additionally, creditors can’t contact you anymore or pursue action against you.

-If you face overwhelming debt you can’t afford to pay, contact Bradford Law Offices immediately.
-Your Wake Forest Chapter 7 bankruptcy lawyer will review your finances and determine whether you qualify for Chapter 7 bankruptcy.
+If you face overwhelming debt that you can’t afford to pay, contact Bradford Law Offices immediately.
+Your Chapter 7 bankruptcy lawyer in Wake Forest will review your finances and determine whether you qualify for Chapter 7 bankruptcy.
 We understand the stress you’re under and will tirelessly work to help you resolve your debts, so you can move forward to a more financially secure future.